 Supporting Optimal Teaching and Learning Environments provides early education leaders with the knowledge, skills, and tools they need to become powerful instructional leaders.
 The modules in this series aim to transform how leaders support their professional staff.
 The four Learn modules plus the Plan and Apply module that comprise Series 3 offer insights into the core business of early education—teaching and learning.

-Registration for Series 3 beginning in March 2020 is now closed.
+Registration for Series 3 beginning in August 2020 is now open.
 You may register for upcoming individual Learn modules below.

 Register Today for Individual Series 3 Learn Modules